 As many brick and mortar students transitioned to remote learning during the pandemic, with varying degrees of success, many families are left wondering: Can online education be a good fit for my family?

 We recognize this is a big decision and researching can have conflicting results depending on your experience and sources.
 Even as educators, the choice to go online for each of us had to be done thoughtfully.
-At our Online Learning Academy, we acknowledge that not all programs are the same and want to be as transparent and helpful as we can in providing information and resources for families and schools wrestling with this decision.
+At Online Learning Academy, we acknowledge that not all programs are the same and want to be as transparent and helpful as we can in providing information and resources for families and schools wrestling with this decision.

 First Look: Family Support & Schedule